 The Department provides state-of-the-art infrastructural facilities including Japanese Language Lab and Computer Lab.
 To improve leadership and human qualities of the students, the Department has set up a number of clubs such as English and Japanese Language Club, Cultural Club, Sports Club and Debating Club.
 It also organises events and training programmes, for example, Career Talk and DJS Lecture Series to develop appropriate skills and knowhow so that students can find employment and do well in their workplace.

 The staff of the Department are highly regarded academics with both national and international reputations and exposure to education and research.
 Their top priority is to provide quality teaching and appropriate support to every student in order to produce knowledge-based Japanologists, who, in turn, will produce and disseminate knowledge and skills gained for the benefit of all.

 The Department aspires to become a knowledge hub and regional Centre of Excellence of Japanese Studies in South East Asia.
 Currently the main research of the Department is related to politics, society, culture and economic relationships of Japan with particular reference to Bangladesh and the Asia-Pacific region.

-Assistant Professor & Chairman
+Associate Professor & Chairman

 Department of Japanese Studies